davidsilva/onyx-store-next-gen2/README.md

 - creating and updating product and price objects in Stripe, and adding Stripe IDs to our product.
 - allowing users to rate and review products
 - user profiles
+- an admin dashboard showing reviews broken down by sentiment, counts of products and reviews, and the status breakdown of products.

 The code in this repo currently demonstrates...